LIFT PLASTIC SURGERY

 Although some patients choose to return to work or school right away, others need a few days off to recover.

-Dr. Patel and Dr. Truong recommend that patients request from five to seven days off work or school.
+Dr. Patel recommends that patients request from five to seven days off work or school.
 Of course, these recommendations are for individuals who are only having liposuction performed.
 Patients scheduled to have multiple procedures during the same surgical session may need to take some additional time off to recover.

 Will the Body Replace the Fat That Has Been Removed?